mbainrot/whaletop/README.md

 # Whaletop
 Docker + noVNC + LXDE Based Desktop.

+> [!IMPORTANT]
+> Support for this repository is best effort due to me working full time.
+I will try my best where I can to address issues in a timely manner where my other commitments allow.
+This may result in some neglect of this repository from time to time.

 ## Basic Usage
 To get started quickly you can run the following command, note depending on your docker configuration and your user's group membership you may need to prepend this with `sudo`
 ```